18F/18f.gsa.gov/_posts/2021-03-29-18f’s-public-benefits-portfolio-reflects-on-an-eventful-year.md

   - alex-pandel
 tags:
   - health and human services
-  - how we work
-  - agency work
   - user-centered design
-excerpt: 18F’s Public Benefits Portfolio team has been honored by the privilege to support social safety net programs to strengthen the digital infrastructure and tools they use to get critical benefits into the hands of the people they serve efficiently and equitably.
+  - data access
+excerpt: Pairing our deepening domain knowledge of the unique nuances of benefits administration and delivery across programs and levels of government with our core expertise in modern technology and digital service delivery, 18F’s Public Benefits Portfolio team helped empower our partners to take some important leaps forward to rise to the critical challenges of the current moment, and we’re thrilled to highlight some of their achievements from this past year.
 ---
 It would be the understatement of the century to say the last 12 months have been an intense time for our country and our government.
 In particular, our country’s social safety net programs have been working in overdrive for the past year, as demand for their services have skyrocketed in light of the economic upheaval caused by the COVID-19 pandemic.